What Are Bonds and How Do They Work?

 How are bonds taxed?

-Like other assets, income generated from a bond through interest payments is subject to federal income tax.
-The exceptions are municipal bonds, which have special tax benefits and aren’t taxed federally.
 Unlike equities, bonds maintain their face value and typically don’t incur capital gains taxes.
-In some cases, capital gains may apply if one is being managed by a fund manager and resold on secondary markets.
+But in some cases, capital gains may apply if a bond is being managed by a fund manager and resold on secondary markets.

 Erika Photo